 Does it feel like no matter how hard you try your business just isn’t getting the traction you expected from social media?
 Sure, maybe you’ve amassed a few thousand followers and your posts regularly get favorited or re-tweeted, but brand recognition hasn’t improved and sales are still stagnant.
 Or maybe sales are up, but you have no idea whether that’s because of social media, or simply due to increased marketplace demand.
-On the flip side, top brands like Coca-Cola, American Express and Johnson & Johnson seem to have mastered the art of social media marketing.
+On the flip side, top brands like Coca-Cola, American Express and Johnson & Johnson (to name a few) seem to have mastered the art of social media marketing.
 So, what gives?

 If you’re confused about why your social media ROI isn’t living up to expectations, you’re not alone.
-Consider this: more than half of all marketers (52%) say Facebook is their most important social network, yet 45% of marketers aren’t even sure that their Facebook efforts are effective, according to Social Media Examiner’s 2015 report on the industry.
+Consider this: more than half of all marketers (52%) say Facebook is their most important social network, yet 45% of marketers aren’t even sure that their Facebook efforts are effective, according to a Social Media Examiner report on the industry.
 Virtually every marketer (91%) say they still need to master social media tactics in order to better engage with their audience.
 And only 42% feel confident measuring social media ROI.

 Working with an agency for their social media advertising services is one option for improving your social media ROI.
 But before you even engage with a firm, it’s helpful to have a general idea of what’s working (and not working) with your current approach.
 This gives you a clear starting point for productive and meaningful engagement.
 Is an incorrect assumption about social media holding your business back?
 Here’s what you could be doing wrong– and how to fix it.